-How do you collect and ship the books?
+How do you purchase and ship the books?
 We never send worn-out, inappropriate, “donation dumped” books to Caribbean schools.
-We buy our books new, directly from publishers, we do accept as-new donated books that meet our stringent guidelines (for more on the publishers we buy from, see our Hands Publishing Partners page).
+We buy our books new, directly from the world's leading children's book and education publishers (for more on the publishers we buy from, see our Hands Publishing Partners page).
 Our Hands Logistics Angels make it possible for us to get the books into the hands of kids in the Caribbean.
 We purchase, sort, pack, and palletize our annual Hands Wish Lists shipment (30,000 to 50,000 books, plus boxes of teaching resources) every summer in the Harte-Hanks, Inc. warehouse in East Bridgewater, Massachusetts.
 AIT Worldwide Logistics provides long-haul trucking of the pallets to Riviera Beach, Florida, where Tropical Shipping containerizes the shipment and delivers it to the Eastern Caribbean.
 The ministry of education on each island shepherds the pallets through customs and, with help from our Hands Literacy Links, gets each box to its destination.
 A breakdown of Hands shipments to every school, library, and island since 2007 is available at the Hands Metrics page.
 Why do you send books instead of tablets or e-readers?
 We have no pre-conceived notion that books are better than tablets or e-readers—our guiding principle is to utilize the best means of raising child literacy levels.
 We've been working in the Eastern Caribbean since 2007, and we let the situation on the ground dictate what we send.
 And thus far, especially in a school setting, books are the best way to get kids hooked on reading.
 Books are virtually unbreakable, and depending on the treatment they're given and whether they are softcover or hardcover, they have a three- to six-year lifespan before possibly needing replacement.